PMGH/recoil-spike/RecoilNotes.md

 5. `Navbar`

 #### Getting Started with Recoil
-1. I installed `recoil` as a dependency
+1. I installed `recoil` as a dependency using `yarn add recoil`
 2. I had to wrap the _app.tsx component in a `<RecoilRoot>` component to make recoil available throughout the app

 #### Store of Recoil State
 I have created a store within store/store.ts to hold all the atoms - this could be split into smaller stores but I think it makes sense to centralise atoms.

 #### Beers Index Page - pages/beers/index.tsx
 The beers index page checks the length of the beers in recoil state.
 If there are no beers then it does a `fetch` request to the PunkAPI `https://api.punkapi.com/v2/beers` endpoint to get the first page of results (25 beers) from the PunkAPI within a `useEffect`.
+This should be changed to handle pagination.

-The beers are then rendered using the BeersList component.
+The beers are then rendered using the `BeersList` component.

 #### Selected Beer Page - pages/beers/[id].tsx
 The selected beer page pulls the ID out of the URL using next/router and checks if there is a beer in recoil state that matches that ID.
 If no beer is found then it makes a `fetch` request to the PunkAPI `https://api.punkapi.com/v2/beers/[id]` for that beer using the ID.